-The excess oil you used can drip off by turning the pan upside down in the oven, leaving a perfectly even coating all over the pan.
+The excess oil you used can drip off when you turn the pan upside down in the oven, leaving a perfectly even coating all over the pan.

-You should coat underneath the pain with some foil too.
-This stops extra oil from dripping and makes it difficult to clean the shelves below.
+You should coat the bottom of the pan with some foil too.
+This stops extra oil from dripping and makes it easier to clean the shelves below.

 Season your cast-iron frying pan multiple times